-Hotels in Loir et Cher
+Book a Hotel in the Loir et Cher

 Blois is the capital of the department, a royal city dreaming beside the river.
 Its architectural heritage is rich, and a route royal will take you around its splendours, the fine houses and charming courtyards of the old town.
 The chateau itself was built in four successive stages, each more magnificent than the last, culminating in the famous octagonal staircase built for Francois I in 1524.
 East of Blois is Chambord, the largest chateau of the Loire, a truly amazing sight with its roof-line of cupolas, chimneys, spires and domes, which you can see close up from the roof terrace.
 There are over 400 rooms, and a Grand Staircase, apparently designed by Leonardo da Vinci himself.
 Other chateaux not to be missed include Cheverny, a classical building from the 17th century, where you can watch the hunting dogs fed each day at 5pm, and Chaumont, now famous for its annual garden festival.

 To the northwest is Vendome, its TGV stop making it a gateway to the area, and within an hour of Paris, so it is popular with Parisian commuters.
 It remains a charming town with stone and half-timbered buildings, lovely gardens including the Parc Ronsard on the banks of the Loir river, and excellent restaurants.
 To the north is the valley of the little Loir river, never to be confused with its bigger sister, which offers walking, fishing, boat trips and visits to the intriguing troglodyte caves dug out of the soft tufa stone of the riverside cliff face.
 Several troglodyte villages can be visited, among them Les Roches-l’Eveque, La Chartre-sur-le-Loir and Troo, which has a Romanesque church and a whole section of subterranean troglodyte houses.